okestonia/opendata-issue-tracker/.github/ISSUE_TEMPLATE/rakenduse-lisamise-soov---adding-an-application.md

 ---
 name: Rakenduse lisamine / Add an application
-about: Rakenduse lisamine soov / Add an application
+about: Rakenduse lisamine / Add an application
 title: ''
 labels: ''
 assignees: ''